 Remember that banks and credit card agencies will never text, email, or call you asking for personal information.
 If you receive a Wells Fargo alert text message, email, or phone call but you do not even have an account with, you will know that it is definitely a scam.

 A good idea is to sign up with your bank for actual alerts and text messages.
 This will ensure that you receive legitimate messages from your bank or credit card company.
 Keep in mind that your bank will never try to solicit personal information from you.
 If you receive fraudulent text messages, you will automatically spot the difference between the scammers and the legitimate bank.

 Before you enter any information about your bank’s website, always check and re-check to ensure that the site is authentic.
 There is no harm in being doubly cautious when it comes to divulging your personal information.

 If you know or feel that a Wells Fargo Alert Text Scam has scammed you, please contact your bank immediately and freeze your account.
 Do not trust random text messages, emails, or phone calls that you receive from unfamiliar numbers.

 Wells Fargo Suspicious Activity: How To Report a Scammer

-Warn your family and friends about the Wells Fargo Message Scam by sharing this article as soon as possible.
+Warn your family and friends about the Wells Fargo Alert Scam by sharing this article as soon as possible.
 If you wonder how to report phone scams, you can officially do it to the FTC (Federal Trade Commission) using the link below: